julienkellerhals/klimadaten-api/readme.md

 ##### [app.py](app.py)

-1. Instanciates blueprint for all subAPI's in API folder
+1. Instantiates the blueprint for all sub APIs in the API folder
-2. Contains main routes for API
+2. Contains the main routes for the API

 ##### API folder

-1. All blueprint for different parts of the API
+1. All blueprints for different parts of the API

 ###### [adminAPI.py](api/adminAPI.py)

-1. Contains main admin page routes
+1. Contains the main admin page routes

 ###### [dbAPI.py](api/dbAPI.py)

-1. Contains database routes on [admin page](http://localhost:5000/admin)
+1. Contains database routes on the [admin page](http://localhost:5000/admin)
 2. Contains all database interface routes

 ###### [scrapeAPI.py](api/scrapeAPI.py)